Puff adder: Reproduction

-Females produce a pheromone to attract males, which engage in neck-wrestling combat dances.
+Female puff adders produce a pheromone to attract males, which engage in neck-wrestling combat dances.
 A female in Malindi was followed by seven males.
 They give birth to large numbers of offspring; litters over 80 have been reported, while 50–60 are not unusual.
 Newborns are 12.5–17.5 cm in length.
 Very large specimens, particularly those from East Africa, give birth to the highest numbers of offspring.
 A Kenyan female in a Czech zoo gave birth to 156 young, the largest litter for any species of snake.

 Captivity

-These snakes do well in captivity, but gluttony has been reported.
+The puff adder does well in captivity, but gluttony has been reported, more heavily in juveniles.
 Kauffeld (1969) mentions that specimens can be maintained for years on only one meal per week, but that when offered all they can eat, the result is often death, or at best wholesale regurgitation.
-They are bad-tempered snakes, and some specimens never settle down in captivity, always hissing and puffing when approached.
+It is a bad-tempered snake, and some specimens never settle down in captivity, always hissing and puffing when approached.